JetSmarter: Services

 JetSmarter claimed to offer 3,000 private jets and 2,000 free empty legs per month.
 In January 2016, Chicago Tribune reported that JetSmarter had launched app-based private charter service in Chicago, using Midway International Airport as its access point.
 Adding to its services, the company offered helicopter transfers in select cities.

 In May 2018, JetSmarter announced it would have a fleet of 20 JetSmarter branded aircraft by the end of the year.
 The aircraft would be managed and operated by JetEdge, a Part 135 operator.
 It also said it had eliminated free shuttles and for new members, it had eliminated free flights under three hours.
 The company also said it was providing integration via SAP Concur to attract more corporate travel business.

 Partnership

 JetSmarter partnered with various air carriers that span the range of the private charter industry.

 Partnerships included Pernod Ricard, Vertis Aviation, and SportStar Relocation.
 The company also partnered with Jet Edge and Air Hamburg to cater to its global community of private jet fliers.

 Corporate affairs

 In 2017, The Verge reported that management of JetSmarter offered free flights to its reporters if an article was posted within five days of the flight.
 According to the reporter if the story did not appear within that timeline, the reporter's credit card would be charged $2,000.

-In August 2018, a Los Angeles-based former member of JetSmarter filed a lawsuit seeking at least $2 million in damages from JetSmarter after the company refused to renew his membership.
-He alleged misleading advertising on social media from Kim Kardashian and Petra Nemcova as well as deceptive sales tactics.
-In the same month, JetSmarter agreed to an undisclosed settlement after a New Jersey coupled filed a lawsuit alleging deceptive sales tactics.
-Their lawsuit included a text message from a JetSmarter sales representative promising free flights they allege were never provided.